Acupuncture for Headaches & Migraines

 You're not imagining it.
 And it's not something you just have to live with.

-Headaches and migraines are one of the most common conditions I treat at my NW Calgary clinic — and one of the most rewarding.
+Headaches and migraines are one of the most common conditions treated at this clinic — and one of the most rewarding.
 Acupuncture and Traditional Chinese Medicine don't just dull the pain.
 They work to find and address what's actually driving it, so that attacks become less frequent, less severe, and over time, less defining of your day-to-day life.

-Serving Capitol Hill, Mount Pleasant, Briar Hill, West Hillhurst, Banff Trail, Colingwood, Rosemont, Hillhurst/Kensington, St. Andrews Heights, and surrounding NW Calgary neighbourhoods.
+Dr. Joseph Coccagna practices at The Natural Health Collective, 1607 20 Ave NW, in Capitol Hill, NW Calgary — serving patients across Capitol Hill, Mount Pleasant, Briar Hill, West Hillhurst, Banff Trail, Collingwood, Rosemont, Hillhurst/Kensington, St. Andrews Heights, and surrounding NW Calgary communities.

 What TCM Understands About Your Headaches

 In Traditional Chinese Medicine, headaches are never just a head problem.
-The location, quality, and timing of your pain are clues — and they point us toward the deeper imbalance that's generating it.
+The location, quality, and timing of your pain are clues — and they point toward the deeper imbalance generating it.

 The Liver is most commonly involved.
 When Liver Qi stagnates — from chronic stress, emotional strain, poor sleep, or irregular eating — it rises upward and disrupts the smooth flow of Qi and Blood to the head.
 The result is throbbing, one-sided pain, light and sound sensitivity, and migraines that reliably worsen with stress or hormonal shifts.
 This is the pattern behind many classic migraines.